 (Q) What’s the fee structure for different programs?

 Learn about the fee structure for the available program to select the one that ticks all the boxes and also fits within your budget.
 We recommend asking about any extra fees that you might need to pay.
 For example, any last-minute pickups or drop-off fees or fees for workshops.
+Also, inquire about policies for paying fees, including what happens if your child is sick or absent, and whether you are still responsible for payment in those cases.

 (Q) What are your admission criteria?